MarcusWolschon/osmeditor4android/documentation/docs/help/en/Main map display.md

 ### Highlighting of data issues

-With the standard map style certain data issues will be highlighted in magenta, these are
+The included map styles highlight certain data issues, these are

-* objects with 'fixme' and 'todo' tags (case insensitive)
+* objects with 'fixme' and 'todo' tags (case insensitive) _magenta_
-* ways with 'highway=road'
+* ways with 'highway=road' _magenta_
-* ways with 'highway' set to one of: motorway, motorway_link, trunk, trunk_link, primary, primary_link, secondary, secondary_link, tertiary, residential, unclassified, living_street and no 'name' or 'ref' tag
+* ways with 'highway' set to one of: motorway, motorway_link, trunk, trunk_link, primary, primary_link, secondary, secondary_link, tertiary, residential, unclassified, living_street and no 'name' or 'ref' tag _magenta_
-* relations with no 'type' tag
+* relations with no 'type' tag _magenta_
 * certain points of interest that haven't been edited or verified lately.
-Default time that must have past since the last edit is 1 year.
+Default time that must have past since the last edit is 1 year. _yellow_
-* untagged ways that are not a member of a relation
+* untagged ways that are not a member of a relation _magenta_
-* unconnected highway end nodes, if the end nodes a near to a highway object that they could be connected to, the node is highlighted
+* unconnected highway end nodes, if the end nodes a near to a highway object that they could be connected to, the node is highlighted _magenta_

+The colours can be changed in the [data style](http://vespucci.io/tutorials/data_styling/#validation-styling).

 ### Indoor mode